highcharts/highcharts-react-native/README.md

 [Technical support](https://www.highcharts.com/support) will help you with Highcharts and with the wrapper.

 If you have a bug to report or an enhancement suggestion please submit [Issues](https://github.com/highcharts/highcharts-react-native-official/issues) in this repository.

-### Why highcharts-react-official and not highcharts-react is used?

-The NPM package is registered as `highcharts-react-native-official` because `highcharts-react-native` was already taken.